Chair-of-Build-Tech-Climate-Design/TrnlizardShoeboxSim/README.md

 ## Contact
 Information on how to contact the tool maintainer(s).
-We tend to not provide detailed contact information, but to use GitHub Discussions instead.
+Prefereably use Github Issues.

 Your Name - [@your_linkedin](https://linkedin.com/ben-gottkehaskamp) - ben.gottkehaskamp@tum.de